dafneolca/surf-tripper/README.md

 # Cancel attendance of upcoming trip
 As a registered user I want to to be able to cancel trips I have registered to attend

-# Create Upcoming trip
-As a registered user I want to be able to create an upcoming trip.

 # Cancel Upcoming trip
 As an event creater, I want to cancel a trip I have created.